Lightning-AI/pytorch-lightning/docs/source/guides/speed.rst

     # check every 100 train batches (ie: for `IterableDatasets` or fixed frequency)
     trainer = Trainer(val_check_interval=100)

+Learn more in our :ref:`trainer_flags` guide.

 ----------------

 ******************
-Limit dataset size
+Limit Dataset Size
 ******************

 Use data subset for training, validation, and test
 ==================================================

+**Use when:** Debugging or running huge datasets.

-If you don't want to check 100% of the training/validation/test set (for debugging or if it's huge), set these flags.
+If you don't want to check 100% of the training/validation/test set set these flags:

 .. testcode::